 The use of technology is a must if someone is planning to share the knowledge.
-So, the success of a company is in direct proportion with the use of the latest and state-of-the-art technology.
+So, a company’s success is in direct proportion with the latest and state-of-the-art technology.
 Therefore, with the technological sector’s rapid advancements, a company or an organization must keep up with the latest trends.

-If someone has enough content to share with others, he needs a platform that can help post his material to see them.
+If someone has enough content to share with others, he needs a platform to help post his material to see them.

 Without knowledge management technology, people’s contents can be copied or reused if he doesn’t put his content somewhere to allow people to judge.
 People must positively utilize technology to boost their knowledge capability.

-For more information about the technology refer to this article: “The Role of Technology in Knowledge Management“
+Refer to this article: “The Role of Technology in Knowledge Management for more information about the technology.”

 Component #4: Strategy

-With the increasing challenges, the strategy must be stable for a business point of view.
-It will undoubtedly provide considerable benefits to people of an organization and increase the organization’s value and make way for prospects.
+With the increasing challenges, the strategy must be stable from a business point of view.
+It will undoubtedly benefit the people of an organization and increase its value and make way for prospects.